andreszs/cordova-plugin-google-code-scanner/README.md

 options.barcodeFormat = "FORMAT_DATA_MATRIX";
 cordova.plugins.GoogleCodeScanner.getBarcodeConstant(onSuccess, onError, options);
 ```

+### Browser quirks

+The browser platform does not implement this method.

 # Predefined barcode formats

-All formats from the ML Kit [Barcode](https://developers.google.com/android/reference/com/google/mlkit/vision/barcode/common/Barcode "Barcode") class are supported.
+Because the **startScan** method accepts an integer, all formats from the ML Kit [Barcode](https://developers.google.com/android/reference/com/google/mlkit/vision/barcode/common/Barcode "Barcode") class are supported.

-The following barcode constants are pre-defined by the plugin:
+The following barcode constants are pre-defined by the plugin for your convenience:

 ```javascript
 cordova.plugins.GoogleCodeScanner.BarcodeFormat {